PineappleDoge/Learning-RLua-BETA/src/chapter_22_Loops.md

 # Loops

-In programming, it's very often that we'll want to repeat code.
-Whether it's repeating the same code to a lot of objects, or just repeating code until something happens, we'll want to familiarize ourselfs with the concepts of `loops` .
+The need to repeat code appears a lot.
+Whether it's repeating the same code to a lot of objects, or running a function until a condition is met, we'll want to understand loops.

 In RLua, there are 3 types of loops, `while` , `for` , and `repeat` loops.
 Each of these loops has varying uses, but they all allow you to repeat sections of code.
 There's techinally a 4th loop called `recursion` , but we discussed that in [functions](./chapter_21_Functions.md), and this chapter will only lightly go over recusion.